kulpree/EKSonly/README.md

   To request a 30 day trial license: https://www.hashicorp.com/products/consul/trial

+# To verify if your EKS deployment is good, you may optionally use the module below to install Consul and confirm.
+Deploy Consul on Kubernetes cluster

-# Deploy Consul on Kubernetes cluster
+# OPTIONAL: Deploy Consul on Kubernetes cluster (These optional modules may have additional pre-reqs, warnings, please refer to that module's readme for further info)

 1. Clone this repo
 ```